 Invisible Audio Systems

-Modern outdoor audio includes weatherproof components that disappear into the landscape or integrate directly into structures.
-Music seems to emanate from nowhere, creating perfect background ambiance without visual distractions.
+Modern outdoor audio systems feature weatherproof components that disappear into the landscape or integrate directly into seating structures.
+Music seems to come from nowhere, creating perfect background ambiance without visual distractions.

 Automated Fire Controls

-Gas-powered systems now connect to home automation, offering smartphone control, voice commands, and programmable schedules.
-Beyond convenience, these provide genuine safety benefits like automatic shut-offs and wind sensors that adjust flame height during blustery conditions.
+Gas-powered systems now connect to home automation platforms, offering smartphone control, voice commands, and programmable schedules.
+Beyond convenience, these features provide genuine safety benefits including automatic shut-offs and wind sensors that adjust flame height during blustery Michigan evenings.

 Note: All cost estimates are approximate and depend on project scope, site conditions, local material costs, and specific design features.
 Factors that can affect pricing include excavation requirements, utility connections, permits, accessibility, seating capacity, integrated features (lighting, storage, gas lines), and regional labor rates.
 For accurate pricing based on your specific project, we recommend scheduling a free on-site consultation.